pdf-association/pdf-cos-syntax/README.md

 - PDF hex string objects (start `<` and end `>`)
 - POstScript brackets (start `{` and end `}`)

-This is visualized in VSCode with an box around the paired brackets, and with the same color.
+This is visualized in VSCode with a outlined box around the paired brackets, with each bracket having the same text color.

 ### Windows bracket matching shortcut
 - `CTRL`+`SHIFT`+`\` = jump to matching bracket